 How to Improve Your Self-Esteem:

-Changing How to Improve Your Self-Esteem to Strengthening Your Sense of Self
+Changing the Dialogue on How to Improve Your Self-Esteem

 Self-esteem and sense of self are pretty similar in the way that they help you feel good and confident about who you are, but there’s a big difference in how that is formed.